ganeshrajadev/awesome-python/README.md

 ## Day 4 : zip_react_projects

 - It removed the node_modules and create a zip of the react project.
 Will be helpful to zip and mail it to someone.

+## Day 5: append_read_me.py
+This script will read the last updated python file in the folder and automatically append it into the read.me with the day number